Investing in a Website

 Many factors influence the initial investment or cost to build a website, but oftentimes that additional investment upfront means greater long-term ROI:

-- Number of pages – Every page you add to your website adds to your total cost.
+- Pages – Every page you add to your website adds to your total cost.

-- Copywriting & SEO – The quality of the content your pages contain, namely the higher the quality you want that content to be, the more it will cost you upfront.
+- Copywriting – The quality of your pages’ content, namely, the higher the quality you want that content to be, the more it will cost you upfront.

-- The more time spent on research and strategy for Search Engine Optimization, the more that will cost you upfront.
+- Time – the more time spent on research and strategy for Search Engine Optimization, the more that will cost you upfront.

-- Any other features or capabilities you want your website to contain will add further costs to your bottom line, as explored in the next sections below.
+- Additional Capabilities you want your website to contain will add further costs to your bottom line, as explored in the next sections below.

 Key Parts of a Website